What is vulvodynia?

 What causes vulvodynia?

 Vulvodynia is caused by a disturbance in the pain system.
 Normally, pain is a signal to warn of tissue damage.
-When there is vulvodynia, the brain receives the information of "pain" when there is actually no tissue damage and the pain blocking system fails.
+When vulvodynia occurs, the brain receives "pain" information when in fact there is no tissue damage, and the pain-blocking system fails.

-First of all, a local topical treatment will be proposed, i.e. creams to be applied locally to the vulva.
-The problem is that with these creams, the treatment is often disappointing.
+In the first instance, a local topical treatment is proposed, i.e. creams applied locally to the vulva.
+The problem with these creams is that treatment is often disappointing.

-Then a medicinal treatment will be proposed, consisting of antidepressants.
-Antidepressants act on the central nervous system, and therefore on the nerve impulses of pain.
+A course of antidepressants is then proposed.
+Antidepressants have an effect on the central nervous system, and therefore on the nerve impulses responsible for pain.
 Prescribing antidepressants therefore helps to reduce pain.
-It is therefore often important to teach patients about pain by explaining to them how the brain works, how the nerves work, and why they have been prescribed an antidepressant when they are not depressed and the pain is not in their head, but that this treatment does indeed reduce neurological pain.
+So it's often important to explain to patients how the brain and nerves work, and why they've been prescribed an antidepressant, even though they're not depressed and the pain isn't in their head, but that this treatment does help to reduce neurological pain.
 The key here is to work with mental health professionals.
-Sophrologists can also work on relaxation and on the fact of being less afraid of pain at the time of penetration.
+Sophrologists can also help with relaxation and reducing fear of pain during penetration.

 This is why behavioral psychotherapy can be considered.

-As for physical therapy, pelvic re-education, assisted by electrostimulation and biofeedback can also help.
-We are talking here about electrostimulation in terms of TENS, i.e. painkillers that can be put on the lower back for example, to work on the nerves.
-Even in the field of physiotherapy, the treatment is plural.
-We often focus on perineal relaxation because without necessarily talking about vaginismus - (reflex contraction of the muscles at the entrance to the vagina), this can be one of the consequences of vulvodynia, but it is not necessarily linked - patients often have a hypertonic perineum because they contract as a result of having pain.
-They are contracted, so the muscles being contracted, they squeeze the nerve a little bit.
+Physiotherapy can also help with pelvic re-education, assisted by electrostimulation and biofeedback.
+We're talking here about TENS electrostimulation, i.e. painkillers that can be applied to the lower back, for example, to work on the nerves.
+Even in the field of physiotherapy, treatment is multi-faceted.
+We often focus on perineal relaxation, because without necessarily talking about vaginismus (reflex contraction of the muscles at the entrance to the vagina) - which can be one of the consequences of vulvodynia, but is not necessarily linked - patients often have a hypertonic perineum, because they contract from pain.
+They're contracted, so when the muscles are contracted, they squeeze the nerve a little.
 It's a vicious circle.
-The main treatment in physiotherapy is therefore perineal relaxation by manual biofeedback, which consists of giving information to the patient so that she relaxes her perineum.
-It can also be coupled with respiratory work to relax the diaphragm.
+The main physiotherapy treatment is therefore perineal relaxation using manual biofeedback, which involves giving the patient information to relax her perineum.
+It can also be combined with respiratory work to relax the diaphragm.
 Specialized physiotherapy is therefore one of the pillars of treatment for people suffering from vulvodynia.

-Finally, as a last resort, and in exceptional cases, surgery can be proposed.
+As a last resort, and in exceptional cases, surgery may be proposed.

-- After sexual intercourse or after going to the bathroom, wipe from front to back.
-If you do it from the back to the front, bacteria from the anal area will come to the vulva and risk infecting the vaginal and vulvar area.
+- After intercourse or using the toilet, wipe from front to back.
+If you wipe from back to front, bacteria from the anal area will come to the vulva and risk infecting the vaginal and vulvar area.

-- Do not sleep with tight underwear because it will promote infection.
+- Do not sleep in tight underwear, as this will encourage infection.

-- Use sanitary napkins or menstrual panties made of cotton, and if possible of organic cotton.
-This is what Elia menstrual panties offer.
-These are very soft and comfortable compared to other protections that can be used during menstruation and that can increase the irritation already present.
+- Use cotton sanitary towels or menstrual pants, and organic cotton if possible.
+That's what Elia menstrual panties are all about.
+They're very soft and comfortable, compared with other pads that can be used during periods and can increase the irritation already present.